vulpes-vulpes/batr/README.md

 features are planned as time permits.
 Feedback or contributions are welcomed.

-\*currently only for the eight bat species in Ontario
+**Note**, the current release, 0.1.0, only functions for the eight bat species in Ontario.

 ## Installation